 I want to invite you to step outside of your ordinary world, challenge your design creativity and uncover the beauty in your surroundings.

 Growing up I enjoyed many forms of art including drawing, painting sculpture and photography.
 All of my spare time was devoted to finding the beauty in all things around me through colour, shape and texture.
-I was repeatedly drawn to the abstract shapes and expansive colour palette as found in nature.
-These Elements of Design still inspire me to this day and I am constantly amazed by the beauty that surrounds us.
+I was repeatedly drawn to the abstract shapes and the expansive colour palette found in nature.
+These elements of design still inspire me to this day and I am constantly amazed by the beauty that surrounds us.

-Taking my design cues from the nature I like to surround myself with colour, not just the obvious colour palette that you would normally associate with nature (earth, sea, plant colours) but also the wildly expansive colour palette found in the all forms of fauna and flora.
+Taking my design cues from nature, I like to surround myself with colour, not just the obvious colour palette that you would normally associate with nature (earth, sea, plant colours) but also the wildly expansive colour palette found in all forms of fauna and flora.

-Just like the male bird looking to attract a mate with his colourful plumage my ideal colour palette would be wildly expressive and sing look at me, come follow me into a life less ordinary.
+Just like the male bird looking to attract a mate with his colourful plumage, my ideal colour palette would be wildly expressive.